 War Diary of the 2nd Battalion 1st Brahmans

 There is only one war diary for the Battalion which can only be viewed at the National Archives.
-I have a copy of the war diary and have transcribed some entries below.
+I have transcribed the diary in full at the bottom of the page.

 - Date: 01-17 July 1919

 - Notes: Unfortunately, the only war diary for the 2nd Battalion 1st Brahmans is only two pages in length, written while the regiment was stationed at Muscat and half of July is missing.
 The war diary mostly consists of the comings and goings of ships visiting Muscat.